doki-theme/doki-theme-web/README.md

 ## Features

-Due to limitations of the platform, the Doki Theme has been broken into 2 pieces.
+Due to limitations of the platform(s), the Doki Theme has been broken into 2 pieces.

 ### Theme

-Chrome only allows modifications to the look and feel of the browser when the extension is a theme.
+Chromium based browsers only allows modifications to the look and feel of the browser when the extension is a theme.
-You can find installable versions of these extensions in the `chromeThemes` directory of the repository.
+You can find installable versions of these extensions in the `chromeThemes`|`edgeThemes` directory of the repository.

 ### Master Extension